phetsims/vector-addition/doc/implementation-notes.md

 ### Coordinate Transforms

-The transform between model and view coordinate frames can be found in VectorAdditionScene, where `modelViewTransformProperty` is derived from the scene's bounds, and changes when the graph's origin is moved.
+The transform between model and view coordinate frames can be found in `VectorAdditionScene`, where `modelViewTransformProperty` is derived from the scene's bounds, and changes when the graph's origin is moved.
 This transform inverts the mapping of y-axis values; +y is down in view (scenery) coordinates, up in model coordinates.